cloudkite-io/gcr-cleaner/README.md

 | OMIT_TAGS_REGEX         | Images with tags matching this Regex string will not be deleted | No |

 #### Example
-The environment variables are declared in an ............
+The environment variables are declared in an .env file REGISTRY=gcr.io
-REGISTRY=gcr.io
 PROJECT_ID=project_id
 AGE_DAYS=14